 Over 90% of Americans suffer from everyday digestion problems such as gas, bloating, stomach pain, constipation, heartburn, and fatigue after eating.
 Maharishi Ayurveda provides simple solutions to these common complaints by considering not only what we eat but how we consume our meals.

-Balancing your digestive agni is a key principle in Ayurvedic medicine.
+Balancing your digestive agni is a key principle in ayurveda.
 That's why ayurveda recommends a number of general practices for better digestion.
 Digestive agni can be compared to a burning fire.
-If the flame is very low than it will take a long time to cook the food.
-In the same way if the fire is too big it can burn the food.
-If we put a huge log on a low fire it will extinguish it.
+If the flame is very low, then it will take a long time to cook the food.
+In the same way, if the fire is too big, it can burn the food.
+If we put a huge log on a low fire, it will extinguish it.
 Our digestive fires should be balanced so that we can digest our meals efficiently and smoothly.

 If you are not able to wake up fresh and clear, then it is important to analyze the quantity of food and the time of night you are eating dinner.

 Another ayurvedic tip for digestion is to drink a fresh yogurt drink called lassi either during or after the meal.
 This drink consists of ¼ cup fresh homemade yogurt, 1 cup room-temperature water and sugar to taste.
 Blend it for one minute in the blender.
 Lassi is light and contains lactobacilli, necessary bacteria that lubricate the intestines to help digestion go smoothly.
 Lassi drinks help to reduce gas and bloating.
 They also taste delicious and can make a meal more satisfying and nutritious.

 - Eat sitting down, in a settled environment, without the TV on.